Self Driving Cars

 The trial has been running since the CES technology show in January and uses a fleet of 20 modified BMWs fitted with autonomous driving tech developed by Aptiv.

-That incident caused Uber to halt all autonomous testing on public roads, and while its vehicles returned to the road in July, they are firmly in manual mode, where a human drives and the car 'learns' about its environment.
+That incident caused Uber to halt all autonomous testing on public roads.
+While its vehicles returned to the road in July, they are firmly in manual mode, where a human drives and the car 'learns' about its environment.

 The fallout from the fatality also prompted Uber to shut down its autonomous truck division and make changes to how its safety drivers are hired, trained and monitored.
 It was found the safety driver of the vehicle which killed pedestrian Elaine Hertzberg was watching television on her phone in the moments leading up to the collision.

 Meanwhile, Lyft and Aptiv have offered paid-for autonomous rides for eight months with no reported incidents.
-Every vehicle used by the Vegas service includes two safety drivers in the front seats, making notes of the car's behavior and ready to take over in an emergency, or if the vehicle becomes confused.
+Every vehicle used by the Vegas service includes two safety drivers in the front seats, who take notes of the car's behavior and are ready to take over in an emergency or if the vehicle becomes confused.

 GearBrain Compatibility Find Engine